zakisheriff/Akhi-AI/README.md

 ## 🚀 Getting Started

-Al-Ilm AI is designed to be run locally or deployed to a verified environment.
+Akhi AI is designed to be run locally or deployed to a verified environment.

 ### Prerequisites